ajvondrak/progcon/README.md

 # Programming Contests

 I went to [Cal Poly Pomona](http://www.csupomona.edu/) from 2006 to 2012 as an undergrad, graduate, and lecturer in computer science.
 Each quarter (more or less), the student Computer Science Society would host programming contests run by the club's long-time advisor, [Dr. Rich](http://www.csupomona.edu/~carich/).
+These contests were 4 hours of solving 4 problems, coding against the clock.

 This repo is a historical archive of my performance at all of those contests: the good, the bad, and the ugly.
 I'm retroactively organizing and assembling as much data as I can about the contests, just because I think it'll be interesting to look at it all and share it with others.
 To keep this project self-contained, and in case the original site ever goes down, I'm including copies of a lot of Dr. Rich's material from his [programming contest site](http://www.csupomona.edu/~carich/programming_contests/).